 - Visitation Days

 - Other Inmates.

 To get this information, you must do a search for their driving record.

 Have you ever tried to search for someone’s criminal records?
 How hard was it?
-Dis you do your search online or did you have to call the jail? was the information you recieved correct?
+Did you do your search online or did you have to call the jail?
+Was the information you received correct?
 There are many reasons that folks search for criminal records, and your comments may help other people that are in the same situation.